brandur/sorg/content/drafts/postgres-atomicity.md

-Lastly, a snapshot defines `*xip`, an array of all of the `xid`s of transactions that were in progress when the snapshot was created.
-It's created because even though there's already a visibility boundary with `xmin`, there may still be some transactions that are already committed with `xid`s greater than `xmin`, but _also_ greater than a
+Lastly, a snapshot defines `*xip`, an array of all of the `xid`s of transactions that were in progress when the snapshot was created. `*xip` is needed because even though there's already a visibility boundary with `xmin`, there may still be some transactions that are already committed with `xid`s greater than `xmin`, but _also_ greater than a